MessageComposer Middleware

 Command UI Middleware

-The command state can be used to display a custom command UI in the message input.
-The command state is an object that contains the command response.
+Use command to render a custom command UI in the message input.
+It contains the command response.

 • createActiveCommandGuardMiddleware(stream-io/text-composer/active-command-guard) - This middleware ensures that if the command state is set, the input will complete the execution with the current state.